dasarpai/old.dasarpai.github.io/_wiablog/2023-12-01-The-Meaning-of-Success.md

 That is the path of anything but success.

-For refreshing your memory I am giving list of a few people and organization
+For refreshing your memory I am giving list of a few people and organizations
 Some of these are no more, some still exist around us.
 Read it and ask yourself what is the meaning of success in life?
 Until we die, anything can happen to living life or living organization.